Utility-Scale Solar > US Solar Farms > Solar Farms in IN

 | Indiana Crossroads solar farm | 200 | White County |

-As deployment accelerates, solar farms will remain a cornerstone of America’s energy transformation—enabling a more resilient, distributed, and sustainable electricity system.
+IN solar farms at 200+ MW of nameplate capacity.
+These facilities contribute to the state’s energy generation profile and form part of regional electricity infrastructure.
+As deployment accelerates, solar farms will remain a cornerstone of America’s energy transformation - enabling a more resilient, distributed, and sustainable electricity system.